 Insurance coverage for IVF is not mandated in most states.
 In states that do require at least some coverage, insurance carriers usually do not cover the costs of reciprocal IVF unless there is a medical necessity.
 The costs of diagnostic tests and doctor visits for the woman carrying the pregnancy may be covered.
 Coverage varies greatly from state to state and carrier to carrier.

 In general, the costs of reciprocal IVF are similar to those of IVF with a known donor.
 One woman undergoes treatment to create the embryos, while the other is prepared for a fresh embryo transfer.
 On average, a “fresh” cycle of IVF costs about $12,000 plus the cost of fertility medications, which range from $3,000 to as much as $10,000 for each partner.
-The costs vary widely among IVF centers, so you should plan on a range from $16,000 to more than $30,000 for the fresh cycle.
+The costs vary widely among IVF centers, so you should plan on a range from $18,000 to $30,000 or more for the fresh cycle.
+If it’s necessary to inject sperm in to the eggs to fertilize them (ICSI), the cost is an additional $1,500 to $2,000.
 If a second cycle is needed using frozen embryos (frozen embryo transfer or FET), the costs are somewhat lower, averaging $3,000 to $5,000 per cycle plus the cost of medication.
 Medication costs are lower than those of a fresh cycle as well.